WANT TO Get Involved?

 Not formally.
 UNESCO sets the review at 10 years to allow Biospheres to establish themselves, develop and deliver.
 However, the Biosphere reports every six months to the UK Man and the Biosphere Committee, to which it belongs, and maintains regular dialogue with officials from the UK National Commission for UNESCO and the Man and the Biosphere Programme secretariat over issues and initiatives.
 Coordinators from the Isle of Man, UK and Ireland Biospheres also meet formally biannual and share initiatives/support each other a lot more frequently in practice.

 A detailed report on a standard form provided by UNESCO MAB Programme has to be submitted by 30 September in the 10th anniversary year of designation, so in September 2026, and every 10 years after that.
-The form can be seen at the Unesco website
+The form can be seen on the UNESCO website.

 This is reviewed by the International Advisory Committee on Biosphere Reserves.
 This evaluates a Biosphere’s performance based on several factors, including its original nomination papers to UNESCO (what it set out to achieve), its compliance with the Statutory Framework for Biosphere Reserves, its performance against the Lima Action Plan (2016-2025) and other factors as can be seen in the periodic review form.
 Following its evaluation, the Committee makes a recommendation to the International Coordinating Council of the MAB Programme.
 The Council will either (1) formally recognise that the performance is satisfactory or has improved since designation or (2) recommend measures to improve performance